Learn more about how the Cal Poly Humboldt Library can help

 The Library also serves as a depository for documents issued by the State of California.

 These documents encompass a wide range of material, including legal, legislative, statistical data, books, reports, research studies, consumer guides, archival material, maps, etc., in electronic, print, and/or microform format.

 Not all government documents are cataloged and you may need to use the U.S. Documents Shelflist for pre-1998 documents.
 This shelflist is available as a card catalog on the second floor by the government documents.
 If a document is available in microfiche M or MICROFICHE is noted on the shelflist card.
 Paper copies are noted with a checkmark.
 In some cases the Library has both microfiche and paper.
 The catalog is organized by SuDoc Classification.
-For more information about SuDoc Classification visit the link here or check out the section "How Government Documents are Organized" below.
+For more information about SuDoc Classification check out the section "How Government Documents are Organized" below.

 U.S. Government Documents are now located primarily on the 2nd Floor, north or in storage (Access can be requested at the Checkout Desk or through OneSearch).

 |AE||National Archives and Records Administration|